Aumni-Fund/node-coding-challenge/README.md

 1. Clone/Download this repository.
 We have seeded some data for you in the database.

+2. Checkout branch and name it after yourself.

-2. Make your first commit by filling out the `code-challenge-notes.md` file in the root of this directory.
+3. Make your first commit by filling out the `code-challenge-notes.md` file in the root of this directory.

-3. Once you have made your first commit you will have 72 hours to make your final commit to complete the code challenge.
+4. Once you have made your first commit you will have 72 hours to make your final commit to complete the code challenge.

-4. Please do **NOT** push your code challenge solution to a public repository.
+5. Please do **NOT** push your code challenge solution to a public repository.

-5. This is a backend coding challenge.
+6. This is a backend coding challenge.
 Please do **NOT** spend your time building out any kind of frontend UI.

-6. You are allowed to install and use third-party packages.
+7. You are allowed to install and use third-party packages.

 ## Getting Started

 1. Run `yarn` to install dependencies.

-2. Run `yarn start` to start the server.
+2. Run `yarn start` to seed the database and start the server.
 The default URL and Port is `http://localhost:3000`.

 ## Goals